Caps#

 structure – a potential

-features – a
+Structuresubset ofcapsfeatures – a

-- map_in_place(func: Callable[[CapsFeatures, Structure, Any], bool], user_data: Any = None) bool #
+- map_in_place(func: Callable[[CapsFeatures, Structure, Any], bool], user_data: Any = None) bool#

 Calls the provided function once for each structure and caps feature in the

-, the function may modify but not delete the structures and features.
+Caps.
+In contrast toforeach(), the function may modify but not delete the structures and features.
 The caps must be mutable.Added in version 1.6.

 - Parameters: